Traveling in a van has its difficulties. Traveling in a van as a couple has its own set of unique challenges.

-When people think of van life couples, you often picture a fun, long term vacation traveling the world with a significant other and having the best time.
+When people think of van life couples, they often picture a fun, long-term vacation traveling the world with a significant other and having the best time.
 But behind all those wanderlust photos and videos we see on social media is a lot of work and daily chores.

-Most days you will need to figure out where to sleep, get groceries, fill up on gas, water, propane, do laundry… the list goes on.
-If there’s two of you, it’s much easier to knock out these chores but sometimes one person ends up doing them all and feeling overwhelmed.
+Most days you will need to figure out where to sleep, get groceries, fill up on gas, water, and propane, do laundry… the list goes on.
+If there are two of you, it’s much easier to knock out these chores but sometimes one person ends up doing them all and feeling overwhelmed.